 for the highest amount, and the rest fall in the 200-700 range depending

 on condition and a few other factors.
 They still turn up, and are

 not all that rare, but because of their desirability and demand still sell well.

-We have a first model D12 Toaster listed for sale now on our sales website
+We sold a first model D12 Toaster listed on our sales website

-We can help you sell other porcelain based toasters like the Red or Blue Willow pattern
+We can help you sell porcelain based toasters like the Red or Blue Willow pattern

 toasters.
 These are a very popular toaster and commands a premium